As the housing secretary encourages more rooftop building in cities, modular additions are on the up

 There have been calls, including from Michael Squire, the founder of Squire and Partners architecture practice, for planning permission on every tower block to allow for another storey.

 “There should be a deemed ‘right to build’ an additional storey on all 20th-century unlisted buildings, with no planning consent required,” he says.

-Arshad Bhatti, the founder of Apex Airspace Development, a specialist rooftop builder, welcomed Javid’s announcement, saying: “Our research shows a potential to build 180,000 homes above London with only a single-storey rooftop extension.
+Arshad Bhatti, the founder and CEO of Apex Airspace, a specialist rooftop builder, welcomed Javid’s announcement, saying: “Our research shows a potential to build 180,000 homes above London with only a single-storey rooftop extension.
 Some 60,000 of these apartments could be built on council and housing association properties, which would also mean more affordable housing for essential service personnel.

 “The way to deal with the housing crisis is with rooftop homes made in a factory.
 The modular construction is shipped to its location and placed on the rooftop, often in less than a day, which minimises road closures and disruption to residents.”